World Championship 2022 snooker: 'Hope I made people happier' – Ukraine teenager Iulian Boiko hits highest break in win

 - World Championship qualifiers - Latest results, scores, schedule

-Boiko was the youngest player to appear at a World Championship at the age of 14 two years ago losing 6-3 to Thor Chuan Leong in the first qualifying round before enjoying his first win as a professional with a 4-3 success against Fergal O'Brien at the Gibraltar Open last month.
+Boiko became the youngest player to appear at the World Championship at the age of 14 two years ago losing 6-3 to Thor Chuan Leong in the first qualifying round before enjoying his first win as a professional with a 4-3 success against Fergal O'Brien at the Gibraltar Open last month.

-He will face David Grace in the second round of qualifying as the qualifiers continue at the English Institute of Sport on Friday.
+He will face David Grace in the second round of qualifying on Friday as the 'Road to the Crucible' continues at the English Institute of Sport.

 - -